germanbisurgi/nonameJS/README.md

 };
 ```

-The game class takes a configuration array as parameter.
+The game class takes a settings array as parameter.
 If a required
-configuration property is not given the game will not start and the console will
+setting property is not given the game will not start and the console will
 warn you.

 ```javascript